 Lack of Fulfillment

 In some cases, you may be in a positive work environment, but your job isn’t fulfilling.
-This can cause feelings of depression, lack of fulfillment, and decreased engagement.
+This can cause feelings of depression and decreased engagement at work.
 One study found that finding meaning in your job increases motivation, performance, job satisfaction, and decreases stress and absenteeism.

-If your job seems to either be the source of your depression, or is exacerbating it, it may be time to seek a different job or work with management to provide you with opportunities to engage in more fulfilling work .
+If your job seems to either be the source of your depression, or is exacerbating it, it may be time to seek a different job, or work with management to provide you with opportunities to engage in more fulfilling work .

 For some, changing jobs may be neither possible nor desirable.
 In addition, the job itself may be unrelated to the root cause of the depression, so finding a new one will not help in those the situations.
 Therefore, it’s important to find healthy coping strategies.